 It's more than just an epic birthday bash; it's a meaningful coming-of-age celebration that marks a Latina girl's “journey into womanhood.”
-Rooted in deep history and brimming with customs that have withstood the test of time, Quinceañeras are a testament to the richness and enduring beauty of our Latino culture.
+Rooted in deep history and brimming with customs, many that have withstood the test of time, Quinceañeras are a testament to the richness and enduring beauty of the evolution of Latino culture.

 Where did the Quinceañera come from?